-Banana peppers (Capsicum annuum) come in two main varieties, the hot banana pepper and the mild sweet banana pepper.
-Both of these annual pepper varieties grow during the hot, frost-free days of summer in a sunny garden bed.
+Learning how to tell when banana peppers are ripe helps you maximize your harvest.
+Banana peppers (Capsicum annuum) come in two main varieties, hot peppers and mild, sweet banana peppers.
+Both of these annual pepper varieties grow during the hot, frost-free days of summer in a sunny vegetable garden.
 Allowing them to fully ripen on the plant to the desired stage gives you some control over both the flavor and the color of the mature peppers.

 Days to Harvest

-Sweet banana peppers can mature at a smaller size than the hot varieties, usually only growing 4 to 6 inches long and 1 1/2 inches in diameter.
-Like hot banana peppers, you can harvest sweet bananas at any time after they reach their full size and become completely yellow, but waiting until they turn completely red results in a sweeter pepper.
+Sweet banana peppers are ripe at a smaller size than the hot varieties, usually only growing 4 to 6 inches long and 1 1/2 inches in diameter.
+Like hot banana peppers, sweet banana peppers are ready to harvest at any time after they reach their full size and become completely yellow, but waiting until they turn completely red results in a sweeter pepper.
 Sweet banana peppers don't snap as easily from the stem at maturity as the hot varieties.

 Banana Pepper Harvest Method